Therapy Didn't Work for Me Until I Changed This One Thing

 As I navigated through these realizations, I became aware of ‘the playing field’ —the inherent nature of this world and the challenges it presents.
 It became apparent to me that struggling didn’t always equate to failing or sabotaging myself.
 At times, it was merely a test of resilience; other times, it was the result of circumstances beyond my control, or simply the conditions I inherited from birth.
 And yes, sometimes it was self-sabotage.

 The Law of Attraction told me I was struggling because of me—because I was "manifesting" the wrong things or subconsciously sabotaging myself.
-But Islam taught me something deeper: not every hardship is your fault, and not every struggle is bad.
+But when I looked deeper into my faith it taught me something deeper: not every hardship is your fault, and not every struggle is bad.
 Some trials are from God, meant to develop your character, deepen your empathy, form secure attachments, and bring you closer to Him.

-This understanding brought peace and clarity that Law of Attraction never could.
-Because while LOA made me feel like I had to control everything with my mind, Islam reminded me that I’m not the only force at play.
+This understanding brought peace and clarity that Law of Attraction (LOA) never could.
+Because while LOA made me feel like I had to control everything with my mind, my faith on the other hand reminded me that I’m not the only force at play.
 There’s God.
 There’s other people.
-There’s Qadr of Allah (Divine decree).
+There’s Divine decree.
 And yes, there’s me—with free will, responsibility, and the capacity to choose my response.

 I struggled with Divine decree, as I suspect many people do.
-And I suppose that is why Law of Attraction is a popular option for many around the world because it placates a part of the ego that struggles with accepting, surrendering, letting go, trusting — all the key elements that allows you to move beyond the events that transpired in your life and move forward.
+And I suppose that is why LOA is a popular option for many around the world because it placates a part of the ego that struggles with accepting, surrendering, letting go, trusting — all the key elements that allows you to move beyond the events that transpired in your life and move forward.
 You can heal and you can grow, but if you resist accepting, surrendering, letting go, trusting — then you remain stuck struggling with parts yourself and that fragment over time and you begin to eventually loose touch with yourself and others.
-Isolation is the devil’s goal.
-When you’re isolated, you’re an easy target for continual harm.
+Isolation is the devil’s goal, because when you’re isolated, you’re an easy target.

 Transformation… finally!